dcunited001/dcunited001.github.io/_posts/2017-10-10-speed-of-thought-social-physics.md

 <a name="agents-have-varying-degrees-of-autonomy-and-individual-definitions-of-energy-types" />

 ### (6) [Agents Have Varying Degrees Of Autonomy and Individual Definitions Of Energy Types.
 They Share Traits, Such As Concurrency, Bandwidth and Physicality](#agents-have-varying-degrees-of-autonomy-and-individual-definitions-of-energy-types)

+There are at least three types of agents that operate on our shared sociophysical fabric.
+First, there are sentient biological lifeforms: people and animals, whose degree of awareness varies.

+- types of agents
+  - people & animals (sentient biological life)
+  - virtually instantiated automated agents
+    - computer processes bound to physical/virtualized hardware,
+  - physically-instantiated automated agents
+    - with varying degrees of autonomy & mobility,
+    - the key distingushing factor here is the potential for mobility and physical interaction)
+  - there are two others, for which it is difficult to define them as agents. if you accept biological life as possessing sentience and agency when we are but genetic programs in the chaos of molecular dynamics, then don't you have to accept the potential agency of other information forms, which may not be materially visible but may qualify as life?
+    - beings that exist as programs in chaos
+      - sociophysical egregores
+      - other archetypical metaphysical beings
+      - the Gaia hypothesis
+    - beings whose shadow exists in the collective unconscious
+      - God -- man's conception of God -- is one such being that emerged from the collective unconscious desire to construct the nadir of belief systems.
+        - it is important to distinguish God from both man's inevitable conception of God and man's actual conception of God.
+          - I believe that the being worshipped as the monotheistic or Abrahamic God represents the totality of the metaphysical whence the physical world emerged, though I cannot explain how.
+        - I have an unfortunately utilitarian understanding of religion.
+I am trying to restore man's faith in religion and God by countering the forces that undermine it.
+However, it is difficult to do so without arguments that will be considered offensive.
+We need mankind to believe in something and, If nothing else, then to at least believe in himself.
+      - The collective unconscious certainly exists, but how?
+And in what form?

+- traits of agents
+  - concurrency,
+  - bandwidth,
+  - physicality,
+  - range of action
+  - causal origination
+    - birth
+    - process spawned by a human-computer interaction
+  - will for action applied to an objective
+    - how to state this in a generalized way?
+    - there are degrees of variation here:
+      - people choose their own goals, or at least believe they do
+      - automated agents will eventually attain this

 - a second critical factor is the lack of multitasking:
   - particles (at least people) can only really do one thing & can